TestimonyOlumade/Sc_RNASeq_Seurat/README.md

 Read_data_as_Seurat == Reading different sc-RNASeq data in different formats into R as Seurat objects

 ScRNA_analysis == The workflow for sc-RNASeq data analysis using Seurat

+DoubletFinder == finding and removing doublets from sc-RNASeq data